Heritage Crafts

 Issues affecting the viability

-• Unlike in the USA and the rest of Europe, neon has suffered a negative reputation as being associated with disreputable establishments.
+• Market issues: Unlike in the USA and the rest of Europe, neon has suffered a negative reputation as being associated with disreputable establishments.
 However, has now changed with a new fashion for the vintage, analogue and handmade.

-• The three or four polytechnic courses that used to run neon related courses were all shut down in the 1990s and the courses have not been replaced.
+• Lack of training: The three or four polytechnic courses that used to run neon related courses were all shut down in the 1990s and the courses have not been replaced.
 Training is now much more sporadic and depends on the availability and inclination of individual makers to pass on their skills.
+Trainees require a lot of investment of both time and money, and some end up leaving the craft to do other things.

-• Many practitioners have been reluctant to pass on their skills due to the fear that they are setting up competitors and losing their own competitive advantage, though there are notable exceptions who are happy to pass on their skills openly.
+• Skills issues: Many practitioners have been reluctant to pass on their skills due to the fear that they are setting up competitors and losing their own competitive advantage, though there are notable exceptions who are happy to pass on their skills openly.

 • Neon is challenging, complicated and costly to produce, and processing is potentially dangerous.
 Despite this, it is more energy efficient than any other form of lighting, including LEDs, and neon lights are totally recyclable.